 Do a Bit of Shopping

 As you are walking around the Old Town, you are bound to notice a lot of little shops in the historical buildings.
-Many of the boutiques and shops are located on Jokikatu and Välikatu Streets and around the church, but you’ll also find them tucked here and there.
+Many of the boutiques and shops are located on Jokikatu and Välikatu Streets and around the church, but you’ll also find them tucked here and there in the Old Town.
+The Art Factory building on the west side of the river also contains a few shops as well.
 Laurence and I have to keep our shopping to a minimum given our nomadic lifestyle, but we took a bit of time to nose around some shops and do some window shopping.
 As we were wandering around, we spotted small boutiques, antique stores, craft stores, second-hand stores, and souvenir shops offering everything from postcards to Christmas decorations to antiques.
-I’d recommend just popping into shops as you see them but you can also check out the available shops in Porvoo before you go.
+I’d recommend just popping into shops as you see them!

 Have a Meal and Try Some Sweet Treats